-Paris Art exhibitions are a top attraction of the City of Lights.
-Parisians love art.
-They have a large choice of art exhibitions at their doorstep.
-Musée Jacquemart-André, Musée d'Art Moderne de la Ville de Paris, Centre Pompidou, Grand Palais, Petit Palais are the main Paris art exhibition venues.
-Buy your tickets in advance to skip the long queues.
+Many exhibitions in Paris are first class.
+Parisians have a large choice of art exhibitions at their doorstep.
+Fondation Vuitton, Musée Jacquemart-André, Musée d'Art Moderne de la Ville de Paris, Centre Pompidou, Grand Palais, Petit Palais and Luxembourg Museum are the main Paris exhibition venues.
+Buy your tickets online.
 Paris museums.

 Built between 1869 and 1875, Musée Jacquemart-André was the private manshion of a wealthy family.
 It now hosts a beautiful art museum and stages some of the most interesting art exhibitions in Paris.